Zorro version 2.25 is now available on

 compiled with earlier versions must be recompiled.

-The trade format was changed in version 2.25.
-Trades from previous
+The TRADE struct has been changed in version 2.25.

 Zorro versions can not be resumed with this version; please see under

 WFO cycles can be slightly different due to modified cycle length rounding in version 2.25.

 was changed in version 2.27.
 When trading with MT5,